 But our required Backup time is 3 Hours.

-If the number of batteries given, and you want to know the Backup Time for these given batteries, then use this formula to calculate the backup hours of batteries.
+If the number of batteries are given, and you want to know the Backup Time for these given batteries, then use this formula to calculate the backup hours of batteries.

 1200 Wh x 2 Batteries = 2400 Wh

 2400 Wh / 800 W = 3 hours.

 In the first scenario, we will use 12V inverter system, therefore, we will have to connect two (2) batteries (each of 12V, 100 Ah) in Parallel.
 But a question raised below:

 Why Batteries in Parallel, not in Series?

 Because this is a 12V inverter System, so if we connect these batteries in series instead of parallel, then the rating of batteries become V1 + V2 = 12V + 12V = 24V while the current rating would be same i.e.100Ah.

 That’s why we will connect the batteries in parallel, because the Voltage of batteries (12 V) remains same, while its Ah (Ampere Hour) rating will be increased. i.e. the system would become = 12V and 100Ah +100Ah = 200Ah.